 CAAMA and Imparja

-Walangari has two university degrees and has held many executive positions and directorships of various Aboriginal Councils.
+Made a ward of the state at 7 years of age, Walangari went on to gain two university degrees and hold many executive positions and directorships of various Aboriginal Councils.
 He chaired CAAMA (the Central Australian Aboriginal Media Association), the first Aboriginal owned radio station and was a director of the first Aboriginal television station, Imparja.
 He is committed to helping ensure that the voice of Aboriginal Australia is heard.

 Walangari’s life and paintings have been featured in many television documentaries and publications including the “International Artist” magazine.